 Credo provides equivalent access for all users.
 For more information on Credo’s accessibility features, see their Accessibility Statement (Note: Includes VPAT)

 All articles in our Gale databases are available in HTML with a text-to-speech option and the option to download the audio file as an MP3.
 See Gale’s accessibility policy for more information.
 (Note: Includes VPAT for both Gale Virtual Library and Opposing Viewpoints)

 Chadwyck-Healey works to make their databases compliant.
 See full accessibility statement for more information.
 (Note: Includes VPAT)

 You can request alternative text formats for articles published CQ Researcher.
 For more information, see CQ Permissions.

 The NC LIVE website is Section 508 compliant and conforms with the W3C's Web Content Accessibility Guidelines at level AA.
 For more information, view their accessibility policy.

-The majority of our eBooks are provided by EBSCO.
+Our eBooks are provided by EBSCO and Dogwood Digital Library.
 EBSCO eBooks are accessible to students with disabilities.
-See Accessibility Information for EBSCO Interfaces for system requirements and settings for eBook accessibility.
+See Accessibility Information for EBSCO Interfaces and Dogwood Digital's VPAT (WCAG 2.3) Accessibility Document for system requirements and settings for eBook accessibility.